bbauska/zombiePolitics/README.md

 millions of long-term unemployed Americans, many of whom are barely able to sur­ vive and have given up all hope.
-Such tactics once again proving that at the core of their policies is a desire to sap every element of life out of any viable notion of the social state.
+Such tactics once again proving that at the core of their policies is a desire to sap every element of life out of any viable notion of the social state.</p>

-Public values, public spheres, and the notion of the common good are viewed by too many politicians as either a hindrance to the goals of a market-driven soci­ ety, or they are simply treated as a burden on the society, viewed as a sign of weak­ ness, if not a pathology.
+<p>Public values, public spheres, and the notion of the common good are viewed
+by too many politicians as either a hindrance to the goals of a market-driven soci­ ety, or they are simply treated as a burden on the society, viewed as a sign of weak­ ness, if not a pathology.
 Ethical considerations and social responsibility are now